What is the SECURE Act?

 It’s Not A Done Deal Just Yet

 If you have concerns on how the SECURE Act might impact your retirement plan, we’re here to help!
-Give us a call at 913-393-1000 or fill out the form below and someone from our team will contact you.
+Give us a call at 913-393-1000 or schedule a complimentary consultation below and someone from our team will contact you.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.